The relationship I have with my tween daughter is everything to me.

 I can do that.

-1. Text her throughout the day to let her know you’re thinking of her.
+1. Text your tween daughter throughout the day to let her know you’re thinking of her.

 2. Start a TikTok account and create videos together.